steven-freed/BankingSystem/README.md

 ## Client
 Parses user commands to check if they are correct before being sent to the server.
 Parses responses from the server.

-Response: 1st bit is the command, consecutive bits are account name or amount data
+Response: 1st byte is the command, consecutive bytes are account name or amount data

 ## Server
 Accepts the following commands: